obvonage/deved-platform/content/blog/en/auto-zoom-and-center-published-video-calls.md

 To join a video call session, you need a session ID, JWT, and API key.
 You may generate a session id and a token under the project’s “Create Session ID” and “Generate Token” sections of your Vonage Video API account.

 Then, use that information to initialize and connect to the generated session by calling `initSession` and `connect`.
-Do remember to add the [Vonage Video API library](https://static.opentok.com/v2/js/opentok.min.js) to your Html file.
+Do remember to add the [Vonage Video API library](https://static.opentok.com/v2/js/opentok.min.js) to your HTML file.
 For more Vonage Video API library information, visit [Vonage Video API Client SDKs](https://tokbox.com/developer/sdks/js/).

 ```
 session = OT.initSession(apiKey, sessionId);